-Staff recommends that Council determine the Crisis and Bridge Housing project at 100 E. Sunset Avenue, which allows for the lease and use of this property as temporary shelter for those experiencing homelessness, is statutorily exempt under Public Resources Code Section 21080(b)(4), as a specific action necessary to prevent or mitigate an emergency as also reflected in CEQA Guideline Section 15269(c); Public Resources Code section 21080.27 (AB 1197), applicable to City of Los Angeles emergency homeless shelters.
-Please refer to the attached NOE.
+JUSTIFICATION FOR PROJECT EXEMPTION: This Project is statutorily exempt from CEQA under Public Resources Code, Section 21080(b)(4), as a specific action necessary to prevent or mitigate an emergency, and as reflected in Article 18 of the Sate CEQA Guidelines, Section 15269(c); and Public Resources Code, Section 21080.27 (AB 1197), applicable to City of Los Angeles emergency homeless shelters.
+This determination is consistent with the NOE supporting documents in Council File (CF) No. 19-0877, and consistent with, and supported by, the City Council's prior action and resolution approving the development and use of this shelter (see attached narrative).